Visual Story Telling Workshop

 with Ali Fitzgerald

-Learn about the vital, evolving world of visual storytelling in this one day workshop with artist and writer Ali Fitzgerald.
+Learn about the vital, evolving world of visual storytelling with artist and writer Ali Fitzgerald.
 From graphic novels to data visualization, participants will explore ideas of relationships, urban landscapes, abstraction and form.
 Crafting stories through creative prompts and exercises, participants will uncover the building blocks of visual communication.

 *No drawing expertise needed, but bring a favorite pen if you have one!